HR Guide: Employment Based Green Card

 FINAL - Green Card issued

 STEP 3 | Indian and Chinese Nationals - I-485 | 5-25 yrs

-Note - While your employee waits for the I-485 approval or EAD and AP.
-You will have to keep renewing their H-1B visa.
+Note - While your employee waits for the I-485 approval or Employment Authorization Document (EAD) and Advance Parole (AP), you will have to keep renewing their H-1B visa in the interim.

 | | Wait time to get I-485 approval - 5-25 YEARS